cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

-It is an inheritance hierarchy that allows common settings to be factored out and defined once in task :term:`families <family>` (duplication of configuraiton is a maintenance risk in a complex workflow).
+It is an inheritance hierarchy that allows common settings to be factored out and defined once in task :term:`families <family>` (duplication of configuration is a maintenance risk in a complex workflow).

 .. _namespace-names: